 3. Copywriting for Conversions: This is a free video course that consists of 8 modules.
-It takes around 1.5-3 hours to complete and covers a wide range of topics: from writing product reviews to creating content that brings conversions (an affiliate dream!).
+It takes around 1.5-3 hours to complete and covers a wide range of topics: from writing product reviews to creating content that brings conversions (sounds like an affiliate dream!).

 4. Copywriting for beginners: This course is available on the Skillshare platform and promises to show how to come up with the right words to generate sales.
+Finding a way to deliver your message is an important skill for every affiliate, regardless of your industry or experience.
 Although Skillshare requires a paid subscription, you can watch this course for free during the 7-day trial.
 And since this course is just 1-hour long, you can find plenty of other short courses to watch during the trial.